 What are the ingredients for this recipe?

-- Brioche - Brioche is just such a great vessel for soaking up and egg and milk mixture.
+- Brioche - Using a buttery brioche is just such a great vessel for soaking up and egg and milk mixture.

 - Milk - you can also use almond milk!